 Internet Defamation Defenses #6: Section 230 of The CDA

 Last but not least is Section 230 of the Communications Decency Act.
+So what is Section 230 of the Communications Decency Act, and how does it relate to defamation law?
 This piece of legislation provides immunity to providers (websites, social media platforms such as Facebook, etc.) from liability for the content posted by others.
 This means they are not treated as the publishers and are therefore not responsible for any defamatory content published on their platforms.
 For example, Yelp! cannot be sued for defamation because of the defamatory review Jane Doe wrote about the local pizza parlor because Yelp! is not the publisher.